Regional Services Branch

 Nova Scotia Environment.
 Departments involved in this consolidation include

-the Department of Natural Resources, the Department of Health and Wellness,
+the Department of Lands and Forestry, the Department of Health and Wellness,

 the Department of Agriculture, Nova Scotia Environment, and the Department of